Office of the Auditor-General won't investigate Mudtopia festival

 The council has since decided to no longer financially support the festival.

-Rotorua mayor Steve Chadwick said she didn't doubt matters relating to the festival were dealt with appropriately.
+Rotorua mayor Steve Chadwick said she did not doubt matters relating to the festival were dealt with appropriately.

 "The Office of the Auditor-General has undertaken a rigorous process and given it has determined there is no need for an inquiry or financial audit, I sincerely hope this is the end of it."